Insulin Resistance Diet: What to Eat & What to Avoid

 According to the Endocrine Society website, insulin is a hormone that regulates the amount of sugar (glucose) in the blood.
 Insulin resistance occurs when the body’s cells do not respond normally to insulin.
 Because glucose cannot enter cells as easily, it accumulates in the blood.
 This can progress to type 2 diabetes.

+Insulin resistance is usually asymptomatic.
 Insulin resistance diet, exercise, and weight loss can help reverse insulin resistance.

-Insulin Resistance and Diet
+Insulin Resistance Diet

 Insulin Resistance Diet Plan